Privacy Policy: Your Data and Our Data Protection Measures

 Terminology Used

-"Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject"); an identifiable natural person is one who can be identified, directly or indirectly, in particular by reference to an identifier such as a name, an identification number, location data, an online identifier (e.g., cookie), or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that natural person.
+"Personal data" means any information relating to an identified or identifiable natural person (hereinafter "data subject").
+An identifiable person is one who can be identified, directly or indirectly, e.g. by reference to a name, an identification number, location data, or an online identifier (e.g. cookie).

 "Processing" means any operation or set of operations which is performed on personal data, whether or not by automated means.
 The term is broad and encompasses virtually any handling of data.